Linuxfabrik/lfops/roles/schedule_reboot/README.md

 * Type: String.
 * Default: `'*-*-* {{ schedule_reboot__reboot_time__combined_var }}'`

+`schedule_reboot__reboot_grace_period`

+* The number of seconds to wait after sending the reboot notification before the host actually reboots.
+This gives the notification mail time to leave the local mail queue (which is persistent, so the mail is never lost, but otherwise the heads-up can arrive after the host is already back).
+The host keeps serving during the wait.
+Set to `0` to reboot immediately.
+* Type: Integer.
+* Default: `60`

 `schedule_reboot__reboot_time__host_var` / `schedule_reboot__reboot_time__group_var`

 * The reboot window: the time of day at which the actor (and the producers ordered before it) run.
 Steer it per inventory group.
 Have a look at [systemd.time(7)](https://www.freedesktop.org/software/systemd/man/systemd.time.html) for the format.